 Not to be mistaken by Pulao.
 Biryani has a distinct smell, way of cooking, and looks that make it easily distinguishable from Pulao.
 Biryani is thought to be originated in Persia and was introduced in the sub-continent by the Mughals.
 Centuries have passed but people cannot stop eating biryani.
 It is a widely popular Pakistani food.

 There are many varieties of Biryani and many ways of cooking this dish.
 Biryani is not one of the foods in Pakistan that comes in only one shape and size.
 The common thing in every style is what I will explain.
 Unlike Pulao, the rice and the curry are cooked separately.
 Meat is added into the curry and cooked for some time.
 The curry involves lots of spices depending on the type of Biryani.
 Then, the boiled rice and the curry are spread layer by layer in a pot.
 Then it is cooked for some more time.
 In the end, we have a delicious and one of the tastiest foods in Pakistan that you can eat.

-Biryani is served with yogurt and coriander mixture, cucumbers, tomatoes, and onions.
+Biryani is served with yoghurt and coriander mixture, cucumbers, tomatoes, and onions.
 The delicious aroma is guaranteed to make you hungry.

 I hope after looking at the list of mouth-watering and delicious foods in Pakistan, you are craving for something Pakistani.
 Come visit Pakistan, enjoy good meals and lovely gatherings.